ServiceNow CMDB Accuracy: Why Native Discovery Falls Short at Scale

 What environments does Virima’s discovery engine cover?

-Virima discovers assets across on-premises data centers, cloud platforms including AWS, Azure, and GCP, virtual infrastructure (VMware, Hyper-V), and hybrid environments — using both agentless (SNMP, WMI, SSH) and agent-based methods.
+Virima discovers assets across on-premises data centers, cloud platforms including AWS and Azure, virtual infrastructure (VMware, Hyper-V), and hybrid environments, using both agentless (SNMP, WMI, SSH) and agent-based methods.

 What is the difference between CMDB drift and CMDB inaccuracy?